 We’ll select the Physical product template.
 This will let you list your product along with pricing, taxes, shipping, and other details that you’ll need to sell a physical product.
 If you plan on selling digital products like eBooks, music downloads, and so on, you won’t need these settings so you can select the Digital Product template.

-On this page, first, you can add a product name and description.
+On this page, first, you can add a product image, name, and description.

 When you scroll down the page, you’ll see a Product Data section.
-This lets you add product details like:
+This lets you add product descriptions and details like:

 - Linked Products

 There’s also a tab ‘Get more options’ to add more extensions to increase functionality.
 For instance, you can add an extension for frequently bought items.
 Then you can tag products together so they show up under the ‘Frequently Bought Together’ section in these tagged product pages.

 Next, in the right menu, you can add an image for your product, tags and categories, and more.
 When you’ve added all your product details, you can preview the product page to see how it would look.

 All that’s left to do is hit the ‘Publish’ button and your product will be added to your site.

 Keep in mind that you can always come back and make edits to your product.
 On the All Products page, you’ll see a list of all the products you create.
 You can choose to edit, preview, duplicate, or trash it.

 Now you know how to add products and customize them.
 To access the WooCommerce setup checklist, you can head back to the WooCommerce » Home page.